jls98/Iceland_Trip/README.md

 - #57 public bus from Reykiavik to Akureyri - 6 hour
 - #79 public bus trip to Husavik - 1.5 hour
 - Last 90 miles hitchhiking

-## Getting from the southern terminus back to Reykiavik
+## Getting from the southern terminus back to Reykjavik
 - #51 Bus from Vik to Reykjavik

-* Navigation
+## Navigation
 1:425,000 Reise Know How map
 Road Map: https://vegasja.vegagerdin.is/eng/
 All around map: https://map.is/base/@630811,670553,z6,0 http://vefsja.iskort.is/

 ## Food Drops
+Purchase the food drop service from Reykjavik Excursions.
+This is a 2000 ISK Service which you can drop the box off from the Campsite Hostel (Reykjavik Camping) at 6:30 AM
-Purchase the food drop service from Reykjavik Excursions Backage the food either in a box or bag and label with your name and phone number
+Package the food either in a box or bag and label with your name and phone number

-1. Reykiavik -- Hide somewhere
+1. Reykjahlíð -- Hide somewhere or just buy locally from grocery stores
 2. Dreki hut -- have bus driver take your package.
 Call the hut and ask them to remove the package from the bus and hold
 3. Nyidalur -- have bus driver take your package to the hut.
 Call the hut and ask them to remove the package from the bus and hold
 4. Landmannalaugar -- have bus driver take your package to the hut.
 Call the hut and ask them to remove the package from the bus and hold

-### Alternative Food Drops
+### Preferred - Alternative Food Drops
 1. Myvatn -- 5 day carry from Northern Terminus to Myvatn, resupply in the grocery store in town
 2. Dreki hut -- 3 day carry from Myvatn to Dreki have bus driver take your package.
-Call the hut and ask them to remove the package from the bus and hold -- https://myvatntours.is/
+Call the hut and ask them to remove the package from the bus and hold -- [Myvatn Tours](https://myvatntours.is/)
 3. Landmannalaugar -- 7 day carry from Dreki to Landannalaugar have bus driver take your package to the hut.
 Call the hut and ask them to remove the package from the bus and hold

 # Itinerary